AJSawatzky/snake-client/README.md

 Before you can run this client, you will need to be running the server side which you can download and install from here.

+** Created as an educational project with Lighthouse Labs.

 ## Final Product

 Client side